 Wine Tour & Wine Tasting just outside of the Siena city walls

-For curious minds, connoisseurs or those simply looking to find meaning in the bottom of the barrique, the wine tour by the La Lastra Organic Farm provides an intriguing foundation for exploring the “why & how” of a quality Chianti wine.
+For curious minds, connoisseurs or those simply looking to find meaning at the bottom of a barrique, the wine tour at the La Lastra Organic Farm provides an intriguing foundation for exploring the “why & how” of a quality Chianti wine.

-Taking you on a visit of their vineyards, cantina and finally their tasting room with a combination of 4 wines and a home cooked meal Christian Betti and his sister Nadia, the owners, suggest an alternative to the “same ol’wine tasting” with a new type of educational experience that will have you appreciating your next sip of wine in a whole different way.
+Taking you on a visit of their vineyards, wine cellar and finally their tasting room with a combination of 4 wines and a home-cooked meal, Christian Betti and his sister Nadia, the owners, suggest an alternative to the “same ol’wine tasting” with a new type of educational experience that will have you appreciating your next sip of wine in a whole different way.

-The story of the founding of this farm, is similar to that of the pilgrims looking to touch base with their roots, searching for their origins.
-Taking their “book learning” from the university, this group of four formed a partnership with the implicit intent to go back to the land and revive the traditions and healthy farming practises that would care for and restore the Earth.
+The story of the founding of this farm is similar to that of the pilgrims looking to touch base with their roots, searching for their origins.
+Taking their “book learning” from the university, the group of four formed a partnership with the implicit intent to go back to the land and revive the traditions and healthy farming practices that would care for and restore the Earth.

 The Ultimate Siena Wine Experience